Direkt zum Inhalt

 Key Result 4

-While at the same time making these follow-ups more often clinically actionable, i.e. resulting in pacemaker reprogramming or medication changes.
+At the same time, follow-ups were more often clinically actionable, resulting in pacemaker reprogramming or medication changes.

 Clinical Relevance